JohannesPfeifer/DSGE_mod/README.md

 It demonstrates how to use the linearized benchmark model estimated using Maximum Likelihood to conduct the Business Cycle Accounting  as is done in the paper for the 1982 recession.

+## example1_shock_calibration

+The file `get_shock_standard_deviation` shows how to find the shock size that induces a given response of an endogenous variable in a specified period.

 ## FV_et_al_2007

 Provides codes for the ABCD-test of Fernandez-Villaverde, Rubio-Ramirez, Sargent, and Watson (2007),